Trevor Yeung. Courtesy the artist. Photo: South Ho.

 TYNo, and I felt bad about this.
 When I took the image of people sleeping, I felt like I was observing an object.
 I etched over the body I photographed.
 Doing the etching was about reinforcing the idea of the body being presented as an object.
 It removed the image from being a documentation of a person sleeping.

-ADTell me about the show you will share with Lucas Ihlein at the 4A Centre for Contemporary Asian Art, entitled Sea Pearl White Cloud (30 July–24 September 2016).
-It is the second part of a project, with the first part having been presented at the Observation Society in Guangzhou.
+ADTell me about Sea Pearl White Cloud, the show you shared with Lucas Ihlein at 4A Centre for Contemporary Asian Art in 2016.
+The first part was shown at Observation Society in Guangzhou.

-TYI wanted to connect two art spaces, [4A Centre for Contemporary Asian Art in Sydney and Observation Society in Guangzhou], so when I started to think about the show, I thought about the two cities: Guangzhou and Sydney.
-The first thing I thought about was the climate: the temperature and the humidity.
-The humidity in Guangzhou is so high, and the feeling of being in this humidity is something that a person in Sydney cannot experience.
-When you move in Guangzhou, it is like you have a layer of moisture that moves with you.
-I wanted to re-create that feeling from Guangzhou for people who walked into the space in Sydney.
+TYI wanted to connect both art spaces through the two cities: Guangzhou and Sydney.
+The first thing I thought about was the climate: the temperature and humidity.
+The humidity in Guangzhou is so high.
+When you move, it is like you have a layer of moisture that moves with you.
+I wanted to re-create that feeling for people in Sydney.